Play Anywhere

 For me personally, this project was a deep learning journey in real-time UX, cross-platform systems, and designing for human attention in high-stimulus environments.

-HomeNext Project >
+HomeNext >